 Each semester, the admissions committee awards partial scholarships based on merit.
-There is no separate application process for these scholarships; however, applicants must check the box on their application form indicating they wish to be considered for a Graduate Student Scholarship and applications should be completed by the early scholarship deadline for priority consideration (September 21/February 1).
+There is no separate application process for these scholarships; however, applicants must check the box on their application form indicating they wish to be considered for a Graduate Student Scholarship and applications should be completed by the early scholarship deadline for priority consideration (September 21 for spring /February 1 for fall).
 LLM program staff will notify applicants if they have been selected for a scholarship award.
 Additional information is available at Scholarships and Financial Aid.

 Vivian Leitner Global South LLM Scholars Program

 Fordham Law also offers a scholarship through the Leitner Center for International Law and Justice.
 This scholarship is restricted to a select few highly qualified LLM candidates in international human rights.
 For application information, including the application deadline, please visit the Vivian Leitner Global South LLM Scholars Program.